19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Turn.md

 In [Combat](../Combat/Combat.md), turns last 6 seconds and have relatively strict rules for what you can do.

-Unless otherwise specified, 1 turn means 1 combat turn.
+Unless otherwise specified, a turn means a combat turn.

 ## Delve Turn